wrapper.java.library.path.<n>

 NOTA

 As above, if the native libraries need to load their own external libraries, you need setup the paths correctly as well.
 If those files are installed on the sytems externally, then the above method will work.
 But if you want to distribute them with your application, then place them in the platform specific directories with the other native libraries.
-The environment variables can then we set up as follows.
+The wrapper.system.library.path.<n> properties can then be set up as follows.

 Referencia: Librería